barrioskilo/MLOPS_group97/README.md

 The selected data to work with in this project is a [Pistachio Image](https://www.kaggle.com/datasets/muratkokludataset/pistachio-image-dataset/code) dataset from Kaggle which includes a total of 2148 images.
 There are 2 types of pistachios: 1232 of Kirmizi pitachios type and 916 of Siirt pistachios type.

 ### Models
-We will work on an image classification task on the pistachio data using some CNN architectures.
-The models that we will be using
+We will work on an image classification task on the pistachio data using some of these models: CNN, ResNet50, VGG16, MobileNet and EfficientNet.

-We intend to perform an image classification task on the rice data using some type of CNN.
-We expect to be using different models from the TIMM framework such as ConvNeXt, MobileNet V3, ResNet and VGG.